 The Virginia State University [VSU] Mission promotes and sustains academic programs that integrate instruction, research, and extension/public service most responsive to the needs and endeavors of individuals and groups throughout the Commonwealth of Virginia.
 The University is dedicated to the promotion of knowledgeable, perceptive, and humane citizens – secure in their self-awareness, equipped for personal fulfillment, sensitive to the needs and aspiration of others, and committed to assuming productive roles in a challenging and ever-changing global society, by offering relevant undergraduate and graduate educational programs.

-The Social Work Program is committed to collaborating and partnering with the community to assist in implementing the following requests made by the community residents and stakeholders in the Central and Southern Virginia regions:
+The Department of Social Work is committed to collaborating and partnering with the community to assist in implementing the following requests made by the community residents and stakeholders in the Central and Southern Virginia regions:

 - Help with the analysis of community issues